Virtual Reality Allows Viewers To Speed Down Sedona Slickrock, Skydive Over Grand Canyon

 “O.A.R.S. offers trips on rivers all over the world, but the Grand Canyon is unique in that it completely removes you from the outside world,” Markle says.
 There isn’t a single bar of cell phone service anywhere in the canyon.
 “Three weeks away from the hectic pace of everyday life is a wonderful and extremely rare gift to yourself.”

 All full-canyon rafting trips require some serious pre-planning.
 Expect tour companies to be completely booked by September or October the year prior to the trip.
-The expeditions run between April and October and start around $2,500 per person.
+The expeditions run between April and October.

 If you can only spare a week to 12 days for your adventure, consider beginning or ending your trip at Phantom Ranch.
-Most outfitters, including O.A.R.S. and Moki Mac, allow rafters to jump on or off at this mid-point.
+Most outfitters, including O.A.R.S., allow rafters to jump on or off at this mid-point.
 Keep in mind this option requires hiking into or out of Phantom Ranch – 5,000 feet and nearly eight miles below the South Rim.